jonathanhickford/lighthouse-analytics/README.md

 ##Generating the graphs from RSudio
  - From within RStudio open one of the .rmd files in the 'r_reports/' folder
- - Set the R working folder to be the folder containing the .rmd file (ession->Set Working Directory->To Source File Location)
+ - Set the R working folder to be the folder containing the .rmd file (Session->Set Working Directory->To Source File Location)
  - Press 'Knit HTML' to generate the HTML graph

 ##Automation and copying to sharepoint
 This uses the Rakefile in the project root